niteeshkd/coco-install/ocp-osc-1.4/README.md

 ## Prerequisites

-1. OpenShift cluster in Azure, installed with the OSC operator (>=1.4.1)
+1. OpenShift cluster in Azure, installed with the OSC operator (1.4.1 <= osc < 1.5.x )
 2. KataConfig created with `enablePeerPods: true`

 ## Setup